 Your treatment will depend on the stage of your cervical cancer and your general health.
 You may have a combination of treatments.
-Your surgeon or oncologist will advise you which treatment is best for you.
+Your gynaecologist or oncologist will advise you which treatment is best for you.

 If you have very early stage cervical cancer, a cone biopsy may be all you need.